1822 Portuguese legislative election: Electoral system

-Unlike in 1820, when an indirect system was used, members of the new 118-seat legislature were elected directly by secret vote according to the electoral law passed on 11 July 1822; 111 were elected from multi-member constituencies (102 on the mainland and 9 on islands) with between three and six seats, with an additional seven single-member constituencies representing overseas colonies.
+Unlike in 1820, when an indirect system was used, members of the new 154-seat legislature were elected directly by secret vote according to the electoral law passed on 11 July 1822; 102 were elected from multi-member constituencies on the mainland with between three and six seats, six were elected from Maderia and the Azores, 39 from Brazil and seven from single-member constituencies representing overseas colonies.

 A two-round system was used, with candidates needing to receive at least 50% of the vote in the first round to be elected; in the second round only a plurality was required.

 All men over the age of 25 were enfranchised except members of religious orders, servants, vagabonds and those still dependent on their parents.
 Men who were married, serving in the military, had graduated from university or were part of the secular clergy were allowed to vote if they were aged 20 or over.
 In comparison with the previous election of 1820, this election would also restrict voting rights to the literate.